Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Wake up at 7:00 a.m. for a good breakfast before departing for the Nicoya Peninsula.
 After a beautiful four-hour drive over mountains and along the coast, arrive at Camaronal Wildlife Refuge.
 Spend some time getting to know the other students on the trip, and receive an introduction to the week’s service project with the turtles.

 Enjoy the next several days working with the local park rangers on various conservation projects to protect the turtles nesting on Camaronal Beach.
-These might include working at the turtle hatchery, participating in beach clean-ups, and going on nightly turtle patrols.
+These might include working at the turtle hatchery, participating in beach clean-ups, and going on nightly turtle walks.

 In your spare time, enjoy the natural beauty of the area with fun activities such as hikes through the Wildlife Refuge, walks through the rainforest to a river, soccer games on the beach, and trips to the neighboring beach towns.
 You will also get to go on an adventurous trip along dirt roads to visit a local women’s group and learn cool woodworking and traditional skills during an art class.